 STATEWIDE GROUNDWATER MONITORING NETWORK

 Currently the Lower Platte North NRD has 53 wells in the Statewide Groundwater Monitoring Network.
 The samples are analyzed for nitrate-nitrogen and common pesticides.
-This program is headed by the Nebraska Department of Environmental Quality.
+This program is headed by the Nebraska Department of Environment and Energy.
 The goal of the project is to provide a broad understanding of the overall groundwater quality in the state.
 LPNNRD began sampling for the statewide network in 2004.